frian/piow/README.md

 - view image : click on a preview
 - view next image : click on right side of image or keyboard 'arrow right'
 - view previous image : click on left side of image or keyboard 'arrow left'
-- close image : clicl on top right cross or keyboard 'x'
+- close image : click on top right cross or keyboard 'x' or keyboard 'ESC'